Personalizing the Remote Marketing Agency Experience

 And we weren’t trying to cut corners in terms of what we meant by 4-day work week, either.

-• Summer Hours did not mean four ten-hour days
+- Summer Hours did not mean four ten-hour days

-• Fridays were strictly to be used for personal time, the same as Saturdays and Sundays
+- Fridays were strictly to be used for personal time, the same as Saturdays and Sundays

-• None of our clients should feel constrained by this change in our work schedule — our output as an organization had to stay the same
+- None of our clients should feel constrained by this change in our work schedule — our output as an organization had to stay the same

 The team was excited.
 We asked and answered every question possible.
 We assured our clients that they would receive the same level of service they always had.
 And then we went for it.

-Do 4-Day Work Weeks Actually Work?
+Does A 4-Day Work Week Actually Work?

 In order to answer this question accurately, we sent our team an anonymous survey to get their candid feedback on what those 12 weeks were actually like for them.